+Non-Federal Grants:

-Non-Federal Grants: To the extent possible, Hendrix follows the same guidelines for external grants regardless of whether they are federal or non-federal.
+To the extent possible, Hendrix follows the same guidelines for external grants regardless of whether they are federal or non-federal.
 Many non-federal grants may include indirect cost limitations, cost share requirements or administrative burdens and risk.
-All grants must have the approval of the Executive Vice President of Finance prior to acceptance.
+Any grant requiring cash or in-kind match must have the approval of the Executive Vice President of Finance prior to acceptance.